SLACube/slacube-daq-tutorial/README.md

 ## Pedestal Monitor

-For a long-term pedestal mointoring (e.g. during filling), a series of 10 mins run are taken with low frequency periodic trigger.
+For a long-term pedestal monitoring (e.g. during filling), a series of 10 mins run are taken with low frequency periodic trigger.

 To start pedestal monitor runs: